 Outcome Staff are trained and live the principles of Batho Pele Strategy and plan developed for effective information sharing and communication with the public Ward committee members are trained about their role and responsibility Councilors are trained on their role and responsibly.
 Councilors set up mechanisms within the ward for ongoing consultation with the community.
 Improvement of audit outcome in terms of compliance and governance matters Compliance system implemented and monitored PDO's Functioning ward committee To improve communication & public participation Enhanced performance management Compliance with good governance principles as prescribed by legislation and best practice National KPA Good Governance and public participation District Strategic Objective Complaince with the tenants of good governance as prescribed by legislation and best practise IDP Strategic Objective 6 Contribute to the creation of communities where residents and visitors can work, live and play without threat to themselves or their properties.
-Outcome A safe and healthy environment for all PDO's To create an environment that is safe and healthy for all who live in the area National KPA To create a safe and healthy for all who live in South Africa District Strategic Objective To provide municipal health services to improve the quality of life of the citizens IDP Strategic Objective 7 Contribute to the development and protection of the rights and needs of all residents with a particular focus on the poor Outcome Support provided to improve the development and protection for all who live in the Province PDO's The development and protection for all who live in the area National KPA To ensure the development and protection for all who live in South Africa l · · · · · · · · · · · · · · · · · · ·
+Outcome A safe and healthy environment for all PDO's To create an environment that is safe and healthy for all who live in the area National KPA To create a safe and healthy for all who live in South Africa The street a same and meaning for an arrival and arrival and arrival and arrival and arrival a District Strategic Objective To provide municipal health services to improve the quality of life of the citizens District Strategic Objective IDP Strategic Objective 7 · To provide municipal health services to improve the quality of life of the citizens Contribute to the development and protection of the rights and needs of all residents with a IDP Strategic Objective 7 To provide municipal health services to improve the quality of life of the citizens Contribute to the development and protection of the rights and needs of all residents with a particular focus on the poor IDP Strategic Objective 7 Outcome To provide municipal health services to improve the quality of life of the citizens Contribute to the development and protection of the rights and needs of all residents with a particular focus on the poor Support provided to improve the development and protection for all who live in the Province